An inverse theorem on sets with rich additive structure modulo primes: Introduction

 Green and Harper \cite{green} developed some fairly general results about what one can say about $S\subseteq[N]$ when it occupies less than about $\alpha p$ residue classes mod $p$ for certain sets of primes $p$ and for $0 < \alpha < 1$.
 For example, they \cite[Theorem 1.3]{green} showed that if $S_p$ is contained in a mod $p$ arithmetic progression $R_p$ of length $(1-\eps)p$ for all $p \leq N^{1/2}$, then the classical large sieve bound $|S|\ll N^{1/2}$ can be improved to $|S|\ll_\eps N^{1/2-\eps'}$, where $\eps'>0$ depends on $\eps$.
 Shao \cite[Theorem 1.5]{shao} also established a result of the same flavor.
-Furthermore, they \cite[Theorem 1.2]{green} demonstrated that the bound on $|S|$ can be further significantly improved when $S_p$ is contained in some interval mod $p$\footnote{That is, we assume that, given a prime $p$, there exists an integer interval $I$ of some width $\alpha p$, such that $S_p$ is contained in $I_p$.}, for each prime $p \geq 2$.
+Furthermore, they \cite[Theorem 1.2]{green} demonstrated that the bound on $|S|$ can be further significantly improved when $S_p$ is contained in some interval of $\Z_p$ with length $(1-\eps)p$, for each prime $p \geq 2$.

 The Inverse Goldbach Problem \cite{elsholtz, EH, green, ostmann, shao} can also be understood to be a kind of inverse sieve problem, though it takes a bit of work to see how.
 Elsholtz \cite{elsholtz}, for instance, managed to reduce the problem to understanding the possible sets $A, B \subseteq [N]$ where $A_p$ and $B_p$ are about size $p/2$ for many of the primes $p < N^{1/2-o(1)}$.
 Currently, we still have a limited understanding of the structure of such sets $A$ and $B$, and thus the inverse Goldbach Problem remains unsolved.
 We refer to some partial progress in Green--Harper~\cite[Theorem 1.4]{green}.